bernardhamann/yebojek/index.md

 Copy the relevant parts of the yebojek stylesheet bootstrapped

-Fix the navigation bar, get example from bootstrap website or just use the yebojek standard one again
+Nav must be responsive and handle level 2 items Fix the navigation bar, get example from bootstrap website or just use the yebojek standard one again

 ### Tagging